-8.8.
-Beginning in 1995, the Secretary shall, on or before October 1 of each fiscal year, prepare an accounting of all Title V fees received in the previous fiscal year and the manner in which they were used to fund the Title V operating permit program.
+8.5.
+On or before October 1, the Secretary shall prepare an accounting of all Title V fees received in the previous fiscal year and shall include how the fees were used to fund the Title V operating permit program.